neurotoxins/personal_projects/README.md

 # Installation and Prerequisites:

-A python wrapper tmdbsimple was used in this project, you can download tmdbsimple using
+A python wrapper tmdbsimple and simplejson were used in this project.

+you can download tmdbsimple using PIP.
 >pip install tmdbsimple

+and simplejson using
+>pip install simplejson

 Clone or download the project.
 > git clone github.com/neurotoxins/udacity.git